 Lastly, banks will prefer that the closing will be sooner rather than later.
 You will not see the same flexibility that you could possibly get with some traditional home sellers.
 As a rule of thumb, most banks will want the closing to take place in 6 weeks or less.

-One little known issue that most consumers would not think of but that has hit close to home with me is the lack of great representation of the part of Realtors working with bank owned homes.
 Honestly, I have seen some of the worst Real Estate agents representing banks as listing agents.
 The issue starts with the fact that banks have not divvied up the business well.
-There are far to many Realtors that have a stranglehold of all of a particular banks REO business.
+There are far too many Realtors that have a stranglehold of all of a particular bank's REO business.

 I never met the agent during the entire transaction!!
 She did not even bother to attend the closing.
 It was a nightmare throughout and the communication frankly SUCKED!!
 Most of my time during the process was complaining to her about not getting back to me with answers to simple questions.

-She was the biggest Real Estate clown I have ever seen in twenty three years in the business.
+She was the biggest Real Estate clown I have ever seen in thirty-five years in the business.
 The perfect example of an agent that sullies our industry.
-A quick check revealed she had 31 bank owned properties!!
+A quick check revealed she had 31 bank-owned properties!!